Hawley Harvey Crippen: Trial

 Crippen was tried at the Old Bailey before the Lord Chief Justice, Lord Alverstone, on 18 October 1910.
 The proceedings lasted four days.

 The first prosecution witnesses were pathologists.
 One of them, Bernard Spilsbury, testified they could not identify the torso remains or even discern whether they were male or female.
 However, Spilsbury found a piece of skin with what he claimed to be an abdominal scar consistent with Cora's medical history.
 Large quantities of scopolamine were found in the remains, and Crippen had purchased the drug from a local chemist before Cora's disappearance.

 Crippen's defence, led by Alfred Tobin, maintained that Cora had fled to the US with Bruce Miller and that Cora and Hawley had been living at the house only since 1905, suggesting a previous owner of the house was responsible for the placement of the remains.
 The defence asserted that the abdominal scar identified by Spilsbury was really just folded tissue, for, among other things, it had hair follicles growing from it, something scar tissue could not have; Spilsbury observed that the sebaceous glands appeared at the ends but not in the middle of the scar.

 Other evidence presented by the prosecution included a piece of a man's pyjama top, supposedly from a pair Cora had given Crippen a year earlier.
-The pajama bottoms were found in Crippen's bedroom, but not the top.
+The pyjama bottoms were found in Crippen's bedroom, but not the top.
 The fragment included the manufacturer's label, Jones Bros.
-Testimony from a Jones Bros. representative stated that the product was not sold prior to 1908, thus placing the date of manufacture well within the time period of when the Crippens occupied the house and when Cora gave the garment to Hawley the year before in 1909.
+Testimony from a Jones Bros. representative stated that the product was not sold prior to 1908, thus placing the date of manufacture well within the time period of when the Crippens occupied the house and when Cora gave the garment to Crippen the year before in 1909.
 Curlers, and bleached hair consistent with Cora's, were also found with the remains.